Zainab Biisheva: Trilogy " Toward the Light " (" Story of One Life ")

-Many trials befell Yemesh : his mother's death, life in the house cruel stepmother, the death of his father and older sister Yanesh.
-But it is not bent heroine.
-From the first pages of the novel she shows rebelliousness blows of fate vitality.
-Brought up on the works of folk art, Emeshev loves nature, feels the word beauty of folk music.
-Becoming a student, she 's head goes in a class, it entrain lectures, social work, reading books, your own creativity.
-Favorite heroine lives Biisheva saturated emotional life.
+Yemesh experienced several hardships, including the deaths of her mother, father, and older sister Yanesh, as well as living with a stepmother.
+Throughout the novel, she reacts to these events with resilience.
+Influenced by folk art, Yemesh is interested in nature, language, and folk music.
+As a student, she focuses on her classes, lectures, social work, reading, and her own creative writing.
+The character is depicted by Biisheva as having a complex emotional life.

 In the first novel of the trilogy ("humiliation") portrayed life Bashkir village pre-revolutionary period (until 1917).
 In the foreground is the theme of a small, socially disadvantaged person.
 As the researcher R. Baimov, " an epic narrative looseness allows for broad show in the novel of life and customs, social and intimate family relationships, social traditions and new trends."